MicrosoftDocs/customer-insights/ci-docs/consent-management.md

 - Alternate key to map the consent information to user profiles in Customer Insights.
 For example, an email address or a phone number.
 - Consent value to determine the status of the customer's consent.

+Consider adding the following *optional* information:

-- Optional: Primary key to update the consent status if a customer requests a change.
+- Primary key to update the consent status if a customer requests a change.
-- Optional: Type of consent if there's more than one way to process customer information.
+- Type of consent, if there's more than one way to process customer information.
-- Optional: Date of consent or any other type of data that is relevant for your consent scenarios.
+- Date of consent or any other type of data relevant to your consent scenarios.

 Example table of a simple consent database with multiple consent options: